jdevfullstack/github-stats-guide/README.md

 ## Forking Repos & Your Stars
-You can generate more stars by forking several repos and placing the star for each fork.
+You can generate more stars by forking several repos and leaving a star to each fork.

 Take note, this is not the stars in GitHub when you leave a star to an external repo.
 This is the star